Murthy10/pyschieber/README.md

 Other player examples are the [ExamplePlayer](example/example_player.py) or the [CliPlayer](pyschieber/player/cli_player.py).

-Now you should be ready to get your hands dirty to implement your own player and beat the random players Tick, Trick and Track!
+Now you should be ready to get your hands dirty to implement your own player and beat the random players Tick, Trick and Track! :trophy:

 ## Enhancements
 * Add Wiesen to the game
-* Beautify the CLI
+* Beautify the CLI :trollface:
 * Provide a simple network player